 It was one of the most difficult things to accomplish, because the film is operating in so many directions, I owed this to Daniela because of her own complexity.
 She was so mind-blowing in ways that pushed our relationship, which also pushed the boundaries of what the film could be, so I found myself exposed to new cinematic territory.
 The film poses the question: what is a woman?
 But the film itself questions: what is a film?
 The question of identity touches everything, here.
 It’s not only about Marina’s identity, but it’s about the film itself as a cinematic device.
 Identity itself is under examination: It’s sometimes playful, sometimes hard, and that’s part of the DNA of the film.

-VEGA: The mission of the movie is to make sure that people’s emotions can be reconnected, because many times they’re actually silenced.
+VEGA: The mission of the movie is to make sure that our emotions are reconnected, because many times [we’re often] silenced.
 The end goal of the movie is to make sure that people ask questions, not to provide them with answers.
 It’s to make them reflect.
 I want them to raise questions.

 LELIO: I was [taken] by the zeitgeist of the film… Suddenly the subject was everywhere as I was filming it, but I wasn’t thinking of making a “cause” film.
 It’s interesting enough on its own.
 I’m talking about the film, of course, not the social reality [and struggles] of this community… Of course this is a film about a transgender woman, but I wanted to create a more complex animal than just a cause film, so my answer would be yes, because I care, but also no, because I wanted to make a film that was more than just a “cause” film.